LWS-Web/contact-form-7-get-and-show-parameter-from-url/readme.txt

 You cannot pass a value to the response email using this method, to do that, you will also have to add a hidden field.

 == Changelog ==

+= 0.9.7a =
+* WPCF7_Shortcode Has Become Deprecated.
+Need to be replaced with WPCF7_FormTag.
+* $tag is no longer an array, but is now an object.
+Thanks to PascalFuchs (https://wordpress.org/support/users/pascalfuchs/).

 = 0.9.7 =
 * Fixed XSS issue, thanks Ryan Hellyer (https://geek.hellyer.kiwi/) for the heads up!